A Unique View of Housing and the US Economy

 Data-driven analysis of US economic and housing trends

 A subscription to the Erdmann Housing Tracker is an invaluable tool for anyone with exposure to housing market valuations or macroeconomic fluctuations: Real estate investors, portfolio managers, hedge fund managers, and anyone making discretionary decisions whose success depends on real estate valuations.
 My model will provide you with detailed estimates of the sensitivity of local home values to macro conditions that reflects the effect of supply conditions in a way that no other model does.

 All paid subscribers will have full access to posts and discussions.
+(Occasional posts may be reserved for “Founding” subscribers.)
 Subscribers will also receive monthly updates of home price sensitivities to supply conditions and to cyclical changes.
-(Are prices being driven higher by a lack of supply and rising rents or by short term buyer demand?
-And, should we expect prices to decline?)
+(Are prices being driven higher by a lack of supply and rising rents or by short term buyer demand?)

 Monthly subscribers ($12/month or $100/year) will receive a monthly estimate of national home price trends and sensitivities.

 Full Founding Members ($300/year) will receive the monthly national report and the report on major national metropolitan areas.

 Subscribe to get full access to the newsletter and website.
 Never miss an update.

 I have developed a conceptually powerful and novel approach to understand American housing markets based on a new empirical review of the housing bubble and bust of the 2000s.
 I began to research the housing market in early 2015.
 My intention was to estimate the scale of the market upheavals before 2008 and the reversals of those upheavals after 2008.
 I became increasingly shocked and fascinated that on point after point, not only was the conventional wisdom about the scale of those events wrong, but the entire premise was wrong.